 The latest software update 2.0.0 for Google Assistant is now brought to the existing headsets of Sony, starting with the models WI-1000X and WH-1000XM2.
-Sony is not just aiming to launch newer headsets with the Assistant, but as well is bringing the support for its existing products.
+Sony is not just aiming to launch newer headsets with the Assistant but as well is bringing support for its existing products.

 Thanks to this new integration, the Assistant is now workable in iOS devices, where users get to hear notifications spoken to them on the headset.
 In order to get it all effective, after the headset’s software gets updated, it is needed to change the noise cancellation/ambient button to trigger the Google Assistant.

-Sony promised that three more headsets will get the firmware as well.
+Sony promised that three more headsets would get the firmware as well.
 These are WF-1000X, WH-CH900N, and h.ear on 2 WH-H900N.
-Stay put to get more on this.
+Stay put into getting more on this.